Frequently Asked Questions

 Ebola, Marburg or Nipah viruses will not be studied in the new building or at any CSU laboratory.
 CSU does not and cannot possess these viruses.
 Our facilities are not built to research these viruses.

-CSU may collaborate with researchers who study these viruses in laboratories located across the nation.
+CSU may collaborate with other researchers who study these viruses in laboratories located across the nation.
 This collaboration may include providing them with resources and expertise, but work with these viruses would not occur at CSU facilities.

 BIOSAFETY AT CSU